2020 Legislative Beliefs

 It is the responsibility of the school board through the superintendent and administrators to ensure teachers in their district are qualified for the job they are hired to do.
 School boards have the authority to set high performance standards and expect demonstrated academic and instructional excellence from their teachers.

-It is a board responsibility to expect and confirm that the district is fully implementing the Iowa Professional Development Model for the purpose of improving instruction measured by improved student achievement.
+It is a board responsibility to expect and confirm that the district is fully implementing the Iowa Core Standards and Iowa Professional Development Model for the purpose of improving instruction measured by improved student achievement.